firelink-sh/padder/README.md

 padder is a lightweight Rust crate for padding and formatting data structures at runtime efficiently.
 It provides fine-grained control over alignment, truncating strategies, padding, and memory allocation - making it ideal for performance-critical applications.

-Unlike the builtin `format!` macro, padder avoids unnecessary repeated heap allocations and lets you pad directly into preallocated buffers.
+Unlike the builtin `format!` macro, padder avoids unnecessary repeated heap allocations and lets you pad and format directly into preallocated buffers.

 ## Features